Tenant model

 - Use native NSI WS authentication for external source

-- Example of a tenant
+- Example of complete tenant configuration

 - Additional specifications